 Our body work services include a variety of service including Swedish massage, deep tissue massage, and Chinese cupping.
 Massage and cupping have been used for centuries in cultures all around the world.
 They are highly effective modalities for increasing circulation of nutrient rich oxygenated blood to internal tissues and correcting the course of internal energy pathways.
 When applied by an experienced practitioner, these techniques can strongly reduce pain, decrease inflammation, and improve the function of muscles and related tissues.
 Common complaints that may benefit from these treatments are sciatic, arthritis, athletic injuries, headaches, and digestive discomfort.

-Tui Na is a form of medical massage developed in China.
-Rooted in the principles of Chinese Medicine, it works with a similar set of energetic meridians.
+Tui Na and shiatsu are forms of medical massage developed in China and Japan, respectively.
+Rooted in the principles of Chinese Medicine, they work with a similar set of energetic meridians.
 The combination session incorporates the diagnostic and therapeutic power of touch and acupuncture to move energetic blocks and physical tension all together.
 Using the whole-body lens of the meridian system, these sessions can work on all levels of mind and body.
 One hour sessions can be booked for $111.

 Cupping is a technique that involves placing glass or plastic cups on the body’s surface.
 By creating a vacuum within the cup, the underlying muscle layer is manipulated to improve blood circulation within the tissues.
 Occasionally brief cupping treatments will be incorporated into an acupuncture treatment.
 If you or your acupuncturist feel that you would benefit from an extended cupping treatment, services are available starting at $50.00 for new patients and $35.00 for retuning patients.